 - On-ground remediation works have been completed at Pompoota, Long Flat, Wall Flat, Mypolonga and Burdett. - Works are continuing to progress at the Mobilong and Neeta levee banks, with Mobilong expected to be completed by early-May.
-On-ground works at Cowirra are anticipated to commence in late-May. - The scoping and procurement for works on private levees and the preparation of associated land access agreements with landholders are progressing. - The results of on-ground geotechnical investigations are being analysed with reports expected to be provided to the department shortly.
+On-ground works at Cowirra are anticipated to commence in late-May. - The scoping and procurement for works on private levees and the preparation of associated land access agreements with landholders are progressing. - The department is reviewing the geotechnical assessment reports which were recently received.